minicomp/wax/pages/about.md

 - Using file-naming conventions and best practices.
 - Editing HTML, CSS, and some JavaScript.

-**However, Wax is also great for teaching the skills above!** For examples of digital pedagogy via the creation of Wax exhibitions, check out [this workshop](https://www.columbia.edu/content/events/introduction-minimal-computing-humanities-building-exhibit-primary-sources-using-wax), [this GitHub repository](https://github.com/stylerevolution/stylerevolution.github.io), and [this custom Wax site](https://stylerevolution.github.io/).
+**However, Wax is also great for teaching or learning the skills above!** For examples of digital pedagogy via the creation of Wax exhibitions, check out [this workshop](https://www.columbia.edu/content/events/introduction-minimal-computing-humanities-building-exhibit-primary-sources-using-wax), [this GitHub repository](https://github.com/stylerevolution/stylerevolution.github.io), and [this custom Wax site](https://stylerevolution.github.io/).

-**Wax is also phenomenal for professionals who play a facilitating role**, such as Digital Humanities Librarians or Coordinators.
+**Wax is also phenomenal for professionals who play a facilitating role**, such as Digital Scholarship Librarians or Coordinators.
 With some practice, Wax substantially reduces the time to production and post-production maintenance costs for you and your team.
-In the most common scenario, students, faculty, colleagues or any other collaborators just have to provide you with a properly formatted spreadsheet, and the copy for the exhibits.
+In the most common scenario, students, faculty, colleagues or any other collaborators just have to provide you with a properly formatted spreadsheet and the text for the exhibits.
 The extras are up to you.

 ## So what does the Wax workflow *look like?*